KatAnne/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 ### Next

 :white_check_mark: Congratulations!
 You've completed this workshop.
-We value your feedback.
-Please complete this survey:
+Please take a minute to complete our survey by following the link that your instructor has provided you.

 [amplify-console]: https://aws.amazon.com/amplify/console/
 [amplify-console-console]: https://console.aws.amazon.com/amplify/home